 I heard about ETFs for the first time around 2009 but didn’t understand their power, potential, and advantage until several years later.

-Considering many of you are beginners in the investing world, I wanted to take this opportunity to share some wisdom about what these type of investments are all about.
+For those of you that are beginners in the investing world – I want to take this opportunity to share some wisdom about what these types of investments are all about.

 In this post, we’ll break it all down: What they are, how they work, and a couple of examples.